olpeh/olpeh.github.io/_posts/2019-02-04-using-jest-with-typescript.md

 In my [previous blog post](/2019/01/30/my-opinionated-setup-for-web-projects.html), I explained my preferred project setup.
 I mentioned about using Jest for testing, but not about how to set it up.
-In this blog post I will explain about how to set up Jest.
+In this blog post I will explain how to set up Jest with TypeScript.

 [Jest](https://jestjs.io/){:target="\_blank"}{:rel="noopener"} is a testing framework made by FB and it is popular in React based projects.
 One of the reasons for its popularity is that [create-react-app, CRA](https://github.com/facebook/create-react-app){:target="\_blank"}{:rel="noopener"} uses it.
 CRA is a good option for quickly getting a React project up and running.